Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 - August to October – Shortlist the colleges and courses.

-- October to January – Make the applications, submit the forms and pay application fee wherever required
+- October to January – Make the applications, submit the forms and pay application fee wherever required.

-- February to May – While awaiting the decisions, start working on the financial part
+- February to May – While awaiting the decisions, start working on the financial part.

 - May to August – Accept the offer and apply for the VISA

-- Winter: This is January/February or secondary intake, where universities accept applications for only a few courses.
+This is January/February or secondary intake, where universities accept applications for only a few courses.
 The application period for winter intake is June to September.
 Let’s look at the timeline.

 - June to August – Take standardized tests like IELTS, TOEFL, GMAT, and GRE.

-- July to October – Make the applications, submit the forms and pay application fee wherever required
+- July to October – Make the applications, submit the forms and pay application fee wherever required.

-- September to November- While awaiting the decisions, start working on the financial part
+- September to November – While awaiting the decisions, start working on the financial part.

 - October to December – Accept the offer and apply for the VISA

-Cost Of Studying in the UK For Indian Students
+Cost Of Studying in the UK for Indian Students

 Types of Expenses (Annual) | Expenses in GBP |